CorylC/CS383BrainstewGame/383Game/Assets/prefab/tl1/ReadMe.txt

 SFX Folder:
 This folder contains all of the prefabs for sound effects used on triggers.
 There are more specific ranges documented in the audioManager.cs folder under tl1 src

+BoxArch:
+This is a prefab bullet for the box tosser enemy.
+It is built to be a slower, less difficult projectile.